 What do Bees Eat When we Take Their Honey?

 Bees eat varying foods depending on their age and type.
 The queen bee is fed different food from larvae.
 Worker bees in the beehive eat food that differs from forager worker bees.
 The diet of bees is made up of pollen and nectar.
 The nectar can be eaten as is, or processed into honey.
-Pollen in the beehive is made into a mass that cakes and stored in the beehive.
-When there is plenty, bees will eat the various foods as they come in from the fields.
+Pollen in the beehive is made into a mass that cakes and stored in the honeycomb cells.
+When there is plenty, bees will eat the various foods as they go out into from the fields.
 When forager bees cannot go out of the beehive, the honeybee colony is kept going by honey and stored pollen.

-Beekeepers harvesting honey from beehives, take away some of the honey the bees had stored.
+Beekeepers harvesting honey from beehives, only take away some of the honey the bees had stored.
 The harvesting time is planned carefully so that it does not harm bees.
-The beekeeper does not remove all the honey from the beehive and leave the bees with nothing.
+The beekeeper does not remove all the honey and leave the bees with nothing.
 A few frames that contain honey are left in the beehive.
-The frames may be full of honey or only have honey in some of the cells.
+The frames may be full or only have honey in some of the cells.

-The amount of honey that is left in the beehive after harvesting, is enough to keep the bees going as they work to accumulate more honey.
+The amount of honey that is left in the beehive after harvesting, is enough to keep the bees going as they work to continue growing their colony and accumulate more honey.
 Harvesting of honey is done when there is abundance of nectar and pollen.
-During the nectar flow season, you can harvest honey from a beehive severally.
+During the nectar flow season, you can harvest honey from a beehive several times.
 It allows you to get the maximum yields from each beehive in your apiary.
 Keeping the supply of honey in the beehive low, makes bees spend more effort in collecting nectar and pollen.
 It is one of the management strategies used to prevent swarming.

 Honey in the beehive is used to feed brood, the queen bee and worker bees.
 In winter, the number of brood is reduced by the colony, which results in slower consumption of honey over winter.
 In early spring, the number of brood is often increased in the beehive to prepare for nectar flow season.
 A colony with many adult bees in honey flow season is able to collect more nectar, and thus make more honey.